eriknomitch/dldc/README.md

 * **JupyterLab** at http://localhost:8888 or http://jupyter.<host>.
 Use your `JUPYTER_TOKEN` you set in `.env` to log in.
 * **Tensorboard** at http://tensorboard.<host> or http://localhost:6006

+## Configuration

-## Packages
+### Packages

-You may add various types of packages to the files in `packages/` to have DLDC build them into the Docker image.
+You may add various types of packages to the files in `config/packages/` to have DLDC build them into the Docker image.

 This is especially useful because of the ephemeral nature of Docker containers.
 Once added here, your package will be available to any `dldc` docker container you run.

+**Important**: Only add the name of the package to the corresponding file (i.e., add a line with `cowsay` to `config/packages/apt` if you want to install the apt package for `cowsay`).

 ```
+config/
   packages/
     apt          # Package names
     jupyter      # Extension names
     jupyterlab   # Extension names
     lua          # Packae names
     pip          # Package names
 ```

 After adding, re-run `./dldc`.